obinnafranklinduru/website-link-crawler/README.md

 1. Run the application with the URL of the website you want to crawl: `node crawl.js https://example.com`
 2. The application will start crawling the website and generate a report in the specified output format.

-## Configuration

-You can customize the behavior of the crawler by modifying the configuration options in the `config.js` file.
-Available options include:

-- `maxDepth`: Maximum depth to crawl the website (default: 3)
-- `outputFormat`: Output format for the report (e.g., 'json', 'csv', 'text')
-- `outputFile`: Path to the output file for the report (default: 'report.txt')

 ## Contributing